DVDAGames/react-hex-flower-engine/README.md

 It currenty allows you to roll `2d6` and move the appropriate direction on the grid or roll `1d19` and move directly to the corresponding hex.

-The current hex is stored in `localStorage` so that users can come back to the application and resume their engine where they left off.
+Each engine's current state is stored in `localStorage` so that users can come back to the application and resume their engine where they left off and even swap engines mid-session and not lose their current state.

 ## Resources